Gurminder K. Bhambra: Connected Sociologies Curriculum Project

 Bhambra is the Project Director of the Connected Sociologies Curriculum Project, launched in October 2020 and funded by The Sociological Review.
 This project is an open-access collaborative effort to addresses British colonial and imperial histories and how they shape the present, with particular attention to the teaching of Sociology and Bhambra's ongoing work critiquing Eurocentric conceptualisations of modernity and history.

 Public talks and media

-Bhambra regularly gives talks and writes for a public audience on topics such as 'race', colonialism, imperialism, Brexit, Britain, universities, reparations, including articles in The New York Times, The Conversation, Open Democracy, Foreign Policy, the Sociological Review's blog, Media Diversified, the LSE blog, University World News, and Times Higher Education.

 In 2017, she gave a TEDxBrum talk called 'Everything you know about Brexit is wrong' exploring dominant narratives on Brexit through her broader work on the idea of Britain as a nation.

 Nottingham Contemporary hosted a 2019 talk 'Whose Welfare?
 Colonial Regimes of Extraction and British Subjecthood'.
 The same year she provided a keynote address to the Atlantic Institute's Global Convening of Senior Fellows titled' History Matters: Inequalities, Reparation and Redistribution'.

 Bhambra appeared on the Social Science Bites Podcast in January 2020 discussing postcolonial social science.